fiatinsight/fiat_notifications/README.md

 ### Hiding notifications

-To hide a notification, you can pass something like:
+To hide a notification, you can pass:

 ```ruby
 link_to fiat_notifications.notification_path(i, hide: true), method: :patch, remote: true
 ```

-Using `remote: true` will also attempt to remove the page element tagged with `data-notification-id` and the value of the notification's ID.
+This runs via JavaScript, and will also attempt to remove the page element tagged with `data-notification-id` and with the value of the notification's ID.

 ## Development